 As a CSER Supervisor of Liberty University students I:

-The above terms must be agreed to by anyone wishing to be a CSER supervisor of Liberty students via a formal contract available through the Center for CSER.
+The above terms must be agreed to by anyone wishing to be a CSER supervisor of Liberty students via a formal contract available online from the Center for CSER.

 For a CSER to be approved it must meet the following criteria: